florian-ariasu/circular-linked-list-toolkit/README.md

-## This project aims at implementing a doubly circular linked list with a sentinel along with some basic operations
+This project focuses on developing a doubly circular linked list with a sentinel node, including fundamental operations for managing and manipulating the list efficiently.
 <br>

 > [!NOTE]